okohll/abdocs/content/docs/security-and-compliance/security-features/users/community-users.md

 Each community user must be a member of that single role only - no additional roles or privileges can be applied.

 Different communities of users can be created by creating different roles.
-At least one block of subscriptions must be purchased for each role created.
+A separate block of subscriptions must be purchased for each role created.
 Therefore you can have multiple communities, for example one for members of the public and another for contractors, or two different types of contractor.

 When setting up the role, tick the 'members are community users' tickbox.
 Then create a user and assign them to that role.